feureau/Small-Scripts/GPT Prompts/monologue_maker_claude.md

 * [ ] Aloud test passed — sounds like someone explaining to a friend
 * [ ] Patch test passed — remove all informal words, no formal sentence should remain
 * [ ] Naturalness audit passed on every paragraph — all patterns from the naturalness audit list checked
-* [ ] ** Paragraph opener audit completed** — first word of every paragraph listed, no single word appears more than twice, all openers cross-referenced against Step 3H native opener list
+* [ ] **Paragraph opener audit completed** — first word of every paragraph listed, no single word appears more than twice, all openers cross-referenced against Step 3 A2 native opener list

 **STRUCTURE CHECKS:**

 * [ ] Stakes rise at every act break following the escalating crime structure
 * [ ] Re-engagement hooks are forward pulls not summaries
 * [ ] Crystallising line exists, is in the final third, arrives as the verdict
-* [ ] Conclusion register verified against Step 3D before writing
+* [ ] Conclusion register verified against Step 3 A4 — ends flat, not poetic
+* [ ] Conclusion ends with flat signoff pattern, not constructed final line
-* [ ] Conclusion meets the Conclusion Requirement — moves to universal, final line carries full weight in creator's native register
+* [ ] Conclusion meets the Conclusion Requirement — moves to universal, final line in creator's native register
 * [ ] Conclusion does not end on "I genuinely don't know" or equivalent intellectual uncertainty

 **DETECTIVE REVELATION CHECKS:**

-* [ ] Act 1 opens with the viewer's own experience or creator-native equivalent
+* [ ] Act 1 opens with the viewer's own experience or creator-native equivalent (grand claim)
 * [ ] Effects named before causes at every major revelation point
 * [ ] At least three explicit reframe moments — stated clearly not implied
 * [ ] Breadcrumb details planted in Act 1 pay off in Act 4